 The Rose Beyond The Wall - A. L. Frink

-This is another nice poem that has many variations, the original, plus one simple and effective adaptation is here
+Another nice poem that has many variations, the original, plus one simple and effective adaptation is here

 Near a shady wall a rose once grew,